-You don’t have to have a massive bankroll to outfit your kit with Zildjian cymbals.
-If you’re looking for the option that’s the best value in their catalogue, check out the ZHT China Splash, which gives you that coveted Zildjian sound and high level of craftsmanship for a very affordable price, and in a variety of size options so you’ll be guaranteed to find the right one for your playing style.
+You don’t need a massive bankroll to outfit your kit with Zildjian cymbals.
+If you’re looking for the best value in their catalogue, check out the ZBT Crash Cymbal.
+You’ll get that coveted Zildjian sound and high level of craftsmanship for a very affordable price, and in a variety of size options so you’ll be guaranteed to find the right one for your playing style.

 The Best Zildjian Cymbals – Which Ones Do You Need?